Why people don’t get screened for Alzheimer’s

 – Sandra, 49

-Confirmation of what was heard in the focus groups
+- Confirmed what was heard in the focus groups

-Comprehensive understanding of why people would and would not get screened based on their experience with Alzheimer’s
+- Gained a comprehensive understanding of why people would and would not get screened based on their experience with Alzheimer’s

-Creative and strategic analysis to drive next-steps
+- Received creative and strategic analysis to drive next-steps

 “So What, Now What?”
 Workshop